-Once you get a confirmation from the UpCloud Support that a floating IP has been added, you can find it attached to one of the servers at your UpCloud Control Panel, but using the added IP will require some manual setup.
+Once you get a confirmation from the UpCloud Support that a floating IP has been added, you can find it attached to one of the servers at your UpCloud control panel.
+However, using the added IP will require some manual setup.
 Follow the steps below on how to get this done on Ubuntu servers.

 Set up static IP addresses